-- Licensed by DBHDS as a provider of Outpatient Crisis Stabilization services - Enrolled as a provider with DMAS (see Chapter II). - Credentialed and contracted with the individual's Medicaid MCO for individuals enrolled in Medicaid managed care or the Fee for Service (FFS) contractor for individuals in FFS.
-Temporary exceptions to network requirements may be allowed in accordance with post-stabilization guidelines established in 42 CFR 422.113 and until a transition of services to an in-network provider has been initiated by the individual's MCO.
+- Licensed by DBHDS as a provider of Outpatient Service/Crisis Stabilization (07-006) or DD Outpatient Service/Crisis Stabilization - REACH (07-007) - Enrolled as a provider with DMAS (see Chapter II). - Credentialed with the individual's Medicaid MCO for individuals enrolled in Medicaid managed care.
+Temporary exceptions to network requirements may be allowed in accordance with post-stabilization guidelines established in 42 CFR 422.113 and until a transition of services to an innetwork provider has been initiated by the individual's MCO.